-Reorganisation of primary care for older adults during COVID-19: a cross-sectional database study in the UK
+Reorganisation of primary care for older adults during COVID-19: A cross-sectional database study in the UK

-Joy M., McGagh D., Jones N., Liyanage H., Sherlock J., Parimalanathan V., Akinyemi O., van Vlymen J., Howsam G., Marshall M., Hobbs FR., de Lusignan S.
+Joy M., McGagh D., Jones N., Liyanage H., Sherlock J., Parimalanathan V., Akinyemi O., Vlymen JV., Howsam G., Marshall M., Hobbs FDR., De Lusignan S.